infracost/actions/README.md

 ## Actions

-We recommend you use the above [quick start](#quick-start) guide and examples, which combine the following individual actions:
-- [setup](setup): downloads and installs the Infracost CLI in your GitHub Actions workflow.
+We recommend you use the above [quick start](#quick-start) guide and examples, which uses the [setup](setup) action.
+This downloads and installs the Infracost CLI in your GitHub Actions workflow.

-### Deprecated Actions
-The following actions are deprecated and will be removed in the V2 of the GitHub action.
+The following actions are **deprecated** and will be removed in the V2 of the GitHub action:

-- [comment](comment): adds comments to pull requests.
-This action is deprecated, please use [`infracost comment`](https://www.infracost.io/docs/features/cli_commands/#comment-on-pull-requests) directly.
+- [comment](comment): adds comments to pull requests; you should use the [`infracost comment`](https://www.infracost.io/docs/features/cli_commands/#comment-on-pull-requests) command directly.
 - [get-comment](get-comment): reads a comment from a pull request.
-This action is deprecated.
+This action was not widely used and is deprecated.

 ## Contributing